InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 sidebar_label: Overview
 ---

-In Notebook, PrimeHub provides several places of storing various data.
+PrimeHub provides several types of persistent data stores.
+These stores can be accessed from working environments.

 ## User Volume